A family index theorem for periodic Hamiltonian systems and bifurcation: Bifurcation

 \section{Bifurcation}

-In this section we assume that $X$ is a closed smooth manifold and that the family of Hamiltonians $\mathcal{H}:X\times\mathbb{R}\times\mathbb{R}^{2n}\rightarrow\mathbb{R}$ in \eqref{equation} is twice continuously differentiable.
-Note that $u\equiv 0$ is a solution of all equations \eqref{equation} and our aim is to study multiparameter bifurcation from this branch of periodic solutions by using Theorem \ref{main}.
+In this section we consider the generally nonlinear Hamiltonian systems \eqref{equation}, where we no longer assume the parameter space $X$ to be compact.
+Note that $u\equiv 0$ solves all these equations and our aim is to study multiparameter bifurcation from this branch of trivial periodic solutions by using Theorem \ref{main}.
 In what follows we assume as in Section \ref{section:indthm} that \eqref{equation} is admissible, i.e. the operators $L_\lambda$ introduced in \eqref{Lformula2} are invertible for all $\lambda\in Y$.

 \begin{defi} We call $\lambda^\ast\in X$ a bifurcation point of periodic solutions for the Hamiltonian system \eqref{equation} if every neighbourhood of $(\lambda^\ast,0)$ in $X\times H^\frac{1}{2}(S^1,\mathbb{R}^{2n})$ contains elements $(\lambda,u)$, where $u\neq 0$ is a solution of \eqref{equation} for the parameter value $\lambda$. \end{defi}